 Prof.dr.ir.
 N. (Nitesh) Bharosa

-Nitesh Bharosa is Professor in GovTech at Delft University of Technology.
+Nitesh Bharosa is Professor in GovTech and innovation.
 He is the academic director of Digicampus – a quadruple helix innovation ecosystem for future public services.
 At Digicampus, public agencies, GovTech companies, research institutes and citizen groups co-create the next generation of public services using state of the art information technologies (www.digicampus.tech).

 By combining the role of professor and academic director, Nitesh aims to shorten the loop from science to societal impact.